tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

 author: tienduy
 ---

-In this article, we'll walk through how to setup a jekyll powered blog using the Minimal mistakes theme.
+In this article, we'll walkthrough how to setup a jekyll powered blog using the Minimal mistakes theme.

 # STATIC SITE GENERATOR
 - JAM stack